 Seek Medical Advice

 It is essential to seek advice from your foot doctor if you have suffered from foot or ankle injury.
 A doctor will know whether or not you are fit enough to play sports again.
 If you cannot walk due to a knee injury, you can use hands free crutch temporarily to be able to walk properly.
-Your physical condition needs to be excellent in order to avoid any further injury so sport injury treatment is a very important step to take before returning to sport.
+Your physical condition needs to be excellent in order to avoid any further injury so sport injury treatment is a very important step to take before returning to sport, so if you are still seeking treatment consider going to a custom orthotics clinic.

 Build your Overall Fitness